mathesar-foundation/mathesar/docs/docs/installation/ubuntu-manual.md

 - Install Docker & Docker-compose
 - Install PostgreSQL
 - Install Nginx webserver
 - You need to be a user with root access to the machine you're trying to install Mathesar on.
+We will use mathesar.example.com as the URL for our website.

 ## Preparing our server.
 - Prerequisites